theunissenlab/BioSoundTutorial/README.md

 The tutorials will show you how to analize an ensemble of sounds that have been pre-cut (as separate wav files for example) in units that are relevant for the analysis.

 The BioSound object is in theunissenlab/soundsig.
+You can pip install the latest version directly from github:

-You can also pip install soundsig.
+`pip install -e git+https://github.com/theunissenlab/soundsig.git@master#egg=soundsig` Or you can also directly attempt the pip install from PyPi

+`pip install soundsig`.

 The 5 Jupyter tutorials contain additional information on the methodology.